preddy727/Bastion-Workloadvm-privatelink/README.md

 ##Create a subnet
 az network vnet subnet create --resource-group Bastion --vnet-name myVirtualNetwork --name mySubnet --address-prefixes 10.0.0.0/24

-##Create a zone-redundant scale set
+##Create a zone-redundant scale set with an external load balancer.
+The sample cloudinit is in this repository.
 az vmss create \
     --resource-group Bastion \
     --name myScaleSet \